 The region around Manzhouli is almost a desert and there’s not a tree in sight.
 But surprisingly, most of the buildings in the city are majestic.

-If you can handle the cold, the most romantic time to visit is in winter, especially during the Manzhouli Ice and Snow Festival, when couples can wander hand in hand among giant ice carvings of castles, cathedrals, animals and massive ice panels etched with landscapes.
+If you can handle the cold, the best time to visit is in winter, especially during the Manzhouli Ice and Snow Festival, when you will be amazed at the giant ice carvings of castles, cathedrals, animals and massive ice panels etched with landscapes.

 If you’re looking for a scenic destination in Fujian you’ll be interested to discover these Xiamen attractions.

 Hainan Island is China’s version of Hawaii and is a tropical paradise along the South China Sea coastline.

 This is a fast-growing hotspot with luxury resorts, hot springs, forests and temples.

 With swaying palm trees, beaches and golf courses, Sanya is China’s southernmost tropical seaside resort city located on the same latitude as Hawaii.

 Explore the temples, bell garden and statues at the Nanshan Cultural Tourism Zone, which is home to a 108m Kwan Yin statue with three sides – peace, wisdom and mercy.